 Everything You Need to Know about Lost Wax Casting

 Lost wax casting, also known as investment casting, precision casting, has been a well-known and popular metal casting process for a very long time.
 It has remained the process of choice for many, then, especially due to its accuracy, ability to replicate details, repeatability and integrity.

 Dean Group has been providing this service since 1972 and is a member of the Cast Metals Federation.
 We are also accredited by the BSI with the ISO 9001:2008 accreditation and have extensive knowledge and experience to cast a large range of ferrous, non-ferrous and exotic metals.

 History of Lost Wax Casting

 Lost wax casting has existed for thousands of years, with the earliest known examples of this process thought to date back to 3700 BC after tests with carbon-14 dating.
 They were found in the Cave of the Treasure hoard in southern Israel.
-Other early examples of this technique exist in many different countries and regions as well.
+Other early examples of the investment casting process exist in many different countries and regions as well.

 In the historic region of Mesopotamia, lost wax casting was heavily used for small and large-scale casting; in South Asia, Pakistan, a 6,000-year old copper amulet crafted with this process has been found.
 Egypt, Greece East Asia, Africa, Europe… objects cast through this technique have been discovered around the world.